bauerjj/bauerjj.github.io/_pages/tempe-todo-archive.md

 Love Hut - Vegan Cuisine.
 Small space
 Kingo Bowl - Unique bowls from steak and chicken with eggs ontop with your pick of sauce.
 Pretty cool
 Joes Farm Grill / Garage East - Pretty chill barn-like outside eating.
 Cool rustique shops inside too
+It's All Greek To Me - Not super healthy, but open late and fast inside Tempe Marketplace Green Corner Restaurant - Huge portions.
+Open Late.
+One of the top-rated places in Mesa for food.
+Super great Worth Takeaway - Healthy, good.
+Closes at 9PM.
+Right in DT mesa.

 ## Non-phx places